briceholland/briceholland/README.md

 ### 🛠️ What I'm Working On

-- 🚀 Building internal tools and workflows to **level-up GitHub Premium Support**
+- 🚀 Building internal tools and workflows as a **Customer Reliability Engineer** for GitHub Support
-- ⚙️ Enhancing customer success by bridging **engineering, business strategy, and support**
+- ⚙️ Enhancing customer success by bridging **engineering, business strategy, and support** across Organizations
-- 📈 Exploring smart ways to generate **steady cash flow and automate side hustles**
+- 📈 Building smart ways to generate **cash flow and AI influenced** businesses

 ### 🌱 Currently Learning & Using